Monaco Mortgage Factsheet and FAQ

 Refinancing:

-• Possible, especially to capture lower interest rates.
+• Possible, especially to capture lower interest rates on Monaco mortgages.

 • Early repayment penalty typically capped at 3% or 6 months' interest (whichever lower).